Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 The winning player calculates their score as follows:

 `Winner's Score = (Total Value of Winner's Yaku + Bonus Points) x Multipliers`.

+This amount is then paid to the winner by their opponents, **in zero-sum fashion**.
+Note that only the player who called *stop* earns points; the other players **earn nothing**, even if they hold yaku.

 # Yaku